Skip to main content

 1. Lost documents

-While this lack of production isn't exactly a security risk, the location of those temporarily misplaced documents could be.
+While this lack of production isn't a security risk, the location of those temporarily misplaced documents could be.
 The protection of data refers to every piece of information that shouldn't be released to the public.

 A piece of paper left visible on the desk could potentially be as damaging as an unsecured network or the absence of a firewall.
 An unsecured IT or computer network is the kind of IT help you never want to have to get.